ChaseSecurity/Illicit-Promotion-on-Twitter/README.md

 ![methodology_overview](./code/methodology_overview.png)

 ### Data
 As for data, we release the training and testing dataset of the machine learning models, as well as PIPs sampled from each illicit category.
 To avoid misuse by miscreants, the full dataset of PIPs and PIP-contacts will be provided upon request and background checking.
-Please contact the authors to request access.
+Please contact the corresponding author [Xianghang Mi](mailto:xianghangmi@gmail.com) to request access.

 ### Directory structure
 ```